-I’m introducing a new category today.
-It’s called “For Real.”
-I see it as a sub-division of “The Dress is Everything” category.
-Only in this case, instead of a painting or an illustration, we get to study the actual garment in all its — let me stare as long as I want — glory.
-I hope you join me in considering the lines and construction of some of these wonders and then, imagine wearing them.
+Today, instead of a painting or an illustration, we get to study a garment in all its — let me stare as long as I want — glory.
+Consider the lines and construction of this exquisite evening coat and then, imagine wearing it.

 These days, most of us don’t get much glitz and glam in our lives.
 We save our snazziest outfits for weddings and once-in-a-lifetime celebrations.
-We put on lace and satin, velvet and silk, beads and embroidery.
-We add shoes and hair, nails and jewelry, and walk out the door ready to peacock a bit.
-But, come on, even when we stretch to the outer reaches of availability, the clothes we choose rarely exhibit the style and grace exemplified by the clothing worn by the rich and famous in earlier times.
+We put on lace and satin, embellished with beads and embroidery.
+We add sexy shoes and jewelry, then we strut out the door ready to peacock a bit.
+But, come on, even when we stretch to our limits, the clothes we choose rarely display the style and grace of clothing worn by the rich and famous in earlier times.

 Think about stepping out of a limousine, dressed in this scarlet evening coat.
-Charles James, America’s most prominent couturier, has personally draped and constructed the wrap.
+Everyone in your circle of friends knows that Charles James, America’s most prominent couturier, has personally draped and constructed the wrap exclusively for you.
 It’s made of the softest, drapiest, most luxurious silk velvet you’ve ever felt.
-You extend your gloved hand out to the handsome tuxedoed gentleman waiting to help you.
-Together, you sedately climb the stairs towards the cavernous opera house.
-My, it’s a scene right out of a movie or a novel.
+You extend your gloved hand to the handsome tuxedoed gentleman waiting beside you.
+Together, you sedately climb the stairs towards the brightly lit opera house.
+It’s a scene taken from an Audrey Hepburn movie.

 The Met has an informative overview of Charles James and his importance as a designer here:

 Click on the link to view a giddy romp extolling the importance of having “Style” by Frank Sinatra, Dean Martin and Bing Crosby from the movie “Robin and the 7 Hoods” (Be patient, the video may take a while to load.) https://www.youtube.com/watch?v=xwCYBJe0o2M